-Penix feels that he bad, leaving my wife pregnant, but duty anyway.
-"I felt bad, leaving my wife pregnant, but l'un here I feel better al l'un here I feel b duty anyway.
-"I felt bad, Now that I'm here I feel better about felt like it was my duty.
-Now that I'm here I feel better about
+Penix feels that he should live like that, for his year of duty anyway.
+"I felt bad, leaving my wife pregnant, but I felt like it was my duty.
+Now that I'm here I feel better about it."

-Sitting in the sun on a rice paddy dike, with his grenade Sitting in the sun of state of the sun opener glisten weighing down his sweat-soaked shirt and a can opener glisten weighing down his camouflaged helmet, Penix weighing down his swell camouflaged helmet, Penix recalled ing under the band on his camouflaged helmet, Penix recalled ing under the band of the company recalled the last time he had been summoned to the Company command post.
+Sitting in the sun on a rice paddy dike, with his grenades weighing down his sweat-soaked shirt and a can opener glistening under the band on his camouflaged helmet, Penix recalled the last time he had been summoned to the Company command post.

 "The last time I was called in from the field was back in Fort Polk, on a day just as hot as this.
-That was real bad news
+That was real bad news.